Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 10. 40-hour week — The team should work no more than 40 hours per week.

-11. On-site Customer (Whole Team) — The Customer is working hand-in-hand with developers for the team not to leave business needs out of attention.
+11. On-site Customer (Whole Team) — The Customer is working hand-in-hand with developers so the team doesn’t leave business needs out of attention.

 12. Coding Standard — The team creates and follows a uniform code standard for all the code to look like it was written by a single, very skilled developer.